 A small business can hire a consultant or even a CPA firm to handle or review certain aspects.
 These aspects include handling cash receipts, payroll processing or securities recording.
 You may also want to send bank or credit card statements to your CPA/ third party first and then to your bookkeeper to catch unusual or fraudulent behavior.

-Jaclyn is a member of Cerini & Associates’ audit staff where she works with our nonprofit clients.
+Jaclyn is a member of Cerini & Associates’ senior audit staff where she works with our nonprofit clients.
 She has experience in external auditing, including financial statement audits and pension plan audits.
 Jaclyn’s knowledge and experience allow her to provide specific services including systems testing and analysis, internal and external audit functions, nonprofit tax return preparation, and bookkeeping.
 Jaclyn is also involved in the marketing and development of the firm, contributing to the firm’s newsletter publications.